-Radishes can be one of the easiest vegetables to grow and they certainly are one of the fastest, but they can also be a little fussy about their growing conditions.
-There are a handful of common problems that can plague home gardeners when trying to grow radishes, such as being too hot to eat, not forming a bulb or growing tough, woody, and/or cracked.
-There is not much you can do about these problems once you have harvested your radishes.
+Radishes can be one of the easiest and fastest vegetables to grow in a home garden, but they can also be a little fussy about their growing conditions.
+There are four common problems that can plague home gardeners when trying to grow radishes, including being too spicy to eat, not forming a bulb, growing tough, woody flesh, or cracking vegetables.
 Luckily, all of these problems are avoidable if you grow your radishes in good conditions.

 01 of 04

 Radishes like cool weather, but it needs to be warm and wet enough for them to fill out before the weather really heats up.
 The vegetable grows quickly, and it needs be harvested as soon as the radish reaches its mature size.
 Unlike carrots and beets, radishes do not get sweeter if stored in the ground.
 If you leave it too longer, the radish will simply get spicier.
 If you have more radishes than you can eat at one time, try succession planting your radishes instead of planting a large area at once.

 02 of 04

-Just because the radish bulbs have split does not mean they are no longer edible.
+However, just because the radish bulbs have split doesn't mean they are no longer edible.
 If it is just a cosmetic split or two, you can still enjoy them in your salads—no one will notice the cracks once they are sliced.

 03 of 04

 This also has to do with how long the radish stays in the ground.
 Radishes need to grow quickly to ensure they are tender and plump when harvested.
-If radishes don’t get the cool temperatures they need and lots of regular water, they will take longer to reach their mature size and you may be tempted to leave them in the soil until they fill out.
+If radishes don’t get the cool temperatures they need and lots of regular water, they will take longer to reach their mature size, and you may be tempted to leave them in the soil until they fill out.
 That's when they start to get hard and dry.